 - Hair must be well groomed.
-Extreme hairstyles, color, and fads that would interfere with the learning process, cause a disruption of the educational environment are prohibited. - Facial hair should be neat, clean, closely trimmed and not be a distraction to the learning environment.
+Only conventional hair coloring will be permitted.
+Extreme hairstyles and fads that would interfere with the learning process, cause a disruption of the educational environment, or be a health or safety hazard are prohibited. - Facial hair should be neat, clean, closely trimmed and not be a distraction to the learning environment.